Last updated: October 25, 2022

 What types of disease can good hand washing prevent?

 - Diseases spread through indirect contact with respiratory secretions.
-This includes diseases such as influenza (flu), Streptococcus (pneumonia, strep throat), respiratory syncytial virus (RSV) and the common cold.
+This includes diseases such as COVID-19, influenza (flu), Streptococcus (pneumonia, strep throat), respiratory syncytial virus (RSV) and the common cold.

 - Diseases spread through fecal-oral transmission.
 Salmonella, shigella, hepatitis A, giardia, enterovirus, amebas and campylobacteriosis are spread by this method.
 Because of diseases such as these, hand washing after using the toilet is very important.

 - Diseases may also be spread when hands are contaminated with urine, saliva or other moist body substances.
 Cytomegalovirus (CMV), typhoid, staphylococcal organisms and Epstein-Barr virus (kissing disease) are spread this way.